suhaibfida/Kathe-Bathe/README.md

 Subsequent runs can reuse the locally cached files.

-> **Internet access is required when the required model files are not already available locally.**
+> **Internet access is required when the required model files are not already cached locally.**

 A merged model is **not required** for the provided inference script.